This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Live Vs Frozen Prey

 When feeding baby snakes, you’ll need to choose between live and frozen prey.
-While some snakes prefer live food, frozen options offer several advantages:
+While some snakes prefer live food, snake diet and prey options like frozen mice offer several advantages:

 Frozen rodents, gut-loaded crickets, and feeder fish are excellent choices.
 Remember, some snakes may need live prey if they’re sick or refuse frozen options.
+When feeding your newborn snake, it’s crucial to recognize the signs of a full snake, such as a visible bulge in its midsection, to avoid overfeeding, learn more about how to tell if a snake is full.
 Always prioritize your snake’s health and eating habits when deciding.

 Feeding Instructions